arangodb/docs/site/content/http/indexes/indexes-geo.md

   /_api/index#geo:
     post:
       description: |2+
-        Creates a geo-spatial index in the collection *collection-name*, if it does not already exist.
+        Creates a geo-spatial index in the collection `collection`, if it does not already exist.
 Expects an object containing the index details.
         Geo indexes are always sparse, meaning that documents that do not contain the index attributes or have non-numeric values in the index attributes